arvinkent17/Dynamic-PDO-/README.md

 Additional Note:

-You can download a copy of this because it has already a working examples and all you have to do is to change the the server details on config.inc.php.
+You can download a copy of this because it has already a working examples and all you have to do is to change the server details on config.inc.php.